NHS guidelines letters

-Why cite NICE in the first place
+Why cite NHS guidelines in the first place

-NICE — the National Institute for Health and Care Excellence — produces the guidelines GPs are expected to follow.
+The NHS guidelines GPs are expected to follow are produced by NICE (the National Institute for Health and Care Excellence), so what most people search for as "NICE guidelines" and what the NHS calls its clinical standards are the same documents.
 The General Medical Council's Good Medical Practice requires doctors to keep their practice up to date and to be able to justify departures from accepted standards.
-NICE guidelines are the accepted standard for most conditions.
+These guidelines are the accepted standard for most conditions.

-When you cite a NICE guideline in writing, you do three useful things at once: you anchor your request in something your GP can't dismiss as "patient opinion"; you create a written reference your GP has to address; and the letter (and any response) becomes part of your medical record.
+When you cite a NHS guideline in writing, you do three useful things at once: you anchor your request in something your GP can't dismiss as "patient opinion"; you create a written reference your GP has to address; and the letter (and any response) becomes part of your medical record.

 Finding the right guideline